pts/tinyveracrypt/README.txt

   This works only if the user manually ignores the first 66048 bytes of the decrypted device, which is impractical.

+Q28.
+What is the minimum size of a LUKS encrypted volume?
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+The minimum size of the raw device is 2018 * 1024 == 2066432 bytes, checked
+by `cryptsetup open' in cryptsetup-1.7.3.

+The minimum size of the LUKS headers (including PHDR and key material) is 4096 bytes, also checked by `cryptsetup open' in cryptsetup-1.7.3.

+Without any checks in cryptsetup, 1536 bytes would work: 1024 bytes of LUKS PHDR, the 2nd half of it covering (overlapping with) the key material of slot 0, plus 512 bytes of encrypted data.

 Some developer documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~